Model-Risk Disclaimer

 Citation

 This web application implements the ARGOS engine as described in the manuscript.
-The 22-model architecture, GRS formula, calibration parameters, and risk tier classification are derived from the book's mathematical framework, which has been subjected to internal review of all equations and statistical models; formal independent peer review is pending publication.
+The 22-model architecture, layered GRS formula (7 sub-indices: ISI, ETI, EVI, CEI, ACI, ENV, SCI), calibration parameters, and risk tier classification are derived from the book's mathematical framework.
+Internal review of all equations and statistical models has been completed; formal independent peer review is pending publication.
+AXLE formal verification of the mathematical specification is in progress.